liorruba/crater_classification/README.md

 From the figure below, it seems it is best to use smaller batch sizes.
 As an example, I choose batch size = 10 and attempt to vary the number of labeled samples over 5 epochs.
 This greatly improved the model accuracy compared to the CNN model, even when fully trained (see table below).
 In fact, due to the similar complexion of the craters and the other topographic features, the CNN based model did not converge at all (underfit) in all cases for which the number of samples was smaller than 1000.

 <img src="https://github.com/liorruba/crater_classification/blob/main/accuracy.png" alt="Testing and training accuracy." width="400"/>
+Some examples from the last training epoch of the SGAN latent space

 | Number of samples  |  CNN accuracy (%) after 5 epochs | SGN accuracy (%) after five epochs  |
 |---|---|---|